electricbookworks/paged-design/README.md

 - `custom/`: add your own custom selectors, variables and styles here.
 - `main.scss`: the file that imports variables and partials.
 - `css/`: the output folder, where finished CSS lands.
-- `build.sh`: run this on Mac and Linux to build your ready-to-use CSS.
-- `build.bat`: run this on Windows to build your ready-to-use CSS.
-- `serve.sh`: run this on Mac and Linux to serve the content in a browser.
+- `run.sh`: run this on Mac and Linux to build your ready-to-use CSS and serve the book content in your browser.
-- `serve.bat`: run this on Windows to serve the content in a browser.
+- `run.bat`: run this on Windows to build your ready-to-use CSS and serve the book content in your browser.
 - `LICENSE`: an MIT license.
 - `README.md`: this guidance.